BIMSBbioinfo/intro2UnixandSGE/unix_for_beginners/README.md

 scientific software currently runs only on Unix-based operating systems.
 Having Unix skills is a desirable attribute for people who are analyzing data and working in a scientific environment.
-In addition, Unix skills are necessary to understand Sun Grid Engine (SGE) environment and run jobs in SGE clusters.
+In addition, Unix skills are necessary to understand the Grid Engine environment and run jobs in Grid Engine clusters.

 ### What will you learn?